 This is typically necessary, according to Mayo Clinic, if complications with the baby’s passage through the birth canal are anticipated or if problems develop in the final stages of pregnancy, such as delayed labor or a disturbed baby.

-However, C-sections weren’t yet used in the 1700s.
+C-sections weren’t yet used in the 1700s.
 Baby and/or mother deaths could occur as a result of babies being stuck in the delivery canal.
-Therefore a new solution called symphysiotomy was invented, along with the chainsaw.
+Therefore, a new solution called symphysiotomy was invented.

 A symphysiotomy involves manually widening the pelvis by removing cartilage from it.